 A potpourri of styles

-The factory extended over almost nine acres of land and consisted of warehouses, machining centers, boiler rooms, coal bunkers, pumping stations, engine rooms, wineries etc. The distillery was housed in a Neo-gothic industrial tower that combined the innovative use of cement (a 20th-century material) with the eclecticism of 19th-century architecture.
+The factory extended over almost nine acres of land and consisted of warehouses, machining centres, boiler rooms, coal bunkers, pumping stations, engine rooms, wineries etc. The distillery was housed in a Neo-gothic industrial tower that combined the innovative use of cement (a 20th-century material) with the eclecticism of 19th-century architecture.
 Pointed Gothic arches and Renaissance crenellations endow the distillery with a fantastical character that seems out of place in an industrial landscape defined by modernizing functionalism.

 The administration building dominates the entrance to the industrial compound.
-It was built near the shoreline with reinforced concrete, and took the form of a proper bourgeois mansion.
+It was built near the shoreline with reinforced concrete and took the form of a proper bourgeois mansion.
 Its interior offered the level of comfort and luxury that was deemed appropriate for the factory director.

 Almost from the beginning Kronos employed close to 300 people.
 It was a great opportunity for people who had recently lost everything, but there were also many demands for the respect of workers’ rights.
 In February 1929 the Union of Craftsmen and Cement Workers of Eleusis demanded a wage increase, respect for the eight-hour day, and recognition of the Union.
 The government attempted to defuse the tension by promising to look into these demands but the industrialists were unmoved.
 The owners of Kronos appeared willing to grant some of the workers’ requests, provided the other factories did the same, but to no avail.
 On March 5th, the workers of Eleusis went on strike.